shragvis/BSE_Smart-Mirror_Portfolio/index.md

 [![Demo Video](https://res.cloudinary.com/marcomontalbano/image/upload/v1627078559/video_to_markdown/images/youtube--JUzOucNVUH4-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=JUzOucNVUH4&ab_channel=BlueStampEng "Demo Video")

-**Reflections:** Overall, my time at Bluestamp has shown me that I really enjoy the software side of engineering and the designing aspect as well and has really given me the confidence to pursue it in the future.
+**Reflections:** Overall, my time at Bluestamp has shown me that I really enjoy the software side of engineering and the designing aspect as well.
+Seeing my smart mirror go from just a sketch to a functioning mirror has really given me the confidence to pursue software engineering and design in the future.
 I also learned that as long as you are determined and willing to stick to something, you can make it happen.